Beets - Picking Tips, Recipes, Home Canning

 - Put them in the vegetable crisper in the fridge, in a loose plastic bag.

-- They'll be good for about a week like that.
+- They will be good for about a week like that.

 Beet recipes and home canning